0xB0y426/BDoomOS/README.md

 ./gccbuilder.sh

 This will generate an ISO in the disk_images folder.
-You can then use VirtualBox, QEMU, etc., to run the system.
-Note that it cannot be run in real mode yet.

 # What's in it?